 An Open G Major tuning is DGDGBD and the actual G major chord in that tuning is the G,B & D.

 So, technically and literally, the tuning I use, when strummed open, is simply a G power chord with a D bass note.
-Not an incredibly catchy tuning name is it?
+Not an incredibly catchy tuning name though is it?
+Let me know what you call it?

 (FYI, A power chord is the name given to chords that consist of only two notes, the “root” note and a “fifth” note)